3. The Attractivess of Packaging

 3. Target Audience

-Older consumers or those in niche markets may prefer the sophistication and elegance of matte packaging, which often feels more timeless and refined.
+More mature or niche audiences often prefer the timeless elegance of matte packaging, which feels refined and understated.

 Conclusion